Aeons-Team/Aeons/contracts/dre-contract/README.md

-# XDrive DRE Contract
+# Aeons DRE Contract
-Warp smart contracts for XDrive designed to run on DRE nodes
+Warp smart contracts for Aeons designed to run on DRE nodes

-(This is not integrated into XDrive yet)
+(This is not integrated into Aeons yet)

 #### Building and testing
 building (esbuild)